Intro to Snowball Quilt Blocks

 The patchwork divisions at the Churn Dash block's corners take up 1/6 of the length of each block side.
-We'll make our Snowball tips the same length so that they intersect with the Churn Dash patchwork.
+For this tutorial, make your snowball tips the same length so that they intersect with the Churn Dash patchwork.

 - one-sixth = 2" for a twelve-inch finished block

 - one-sixth = 1" for a six-inch finished block.

 Make a Snowball Block

 - Cut a 12-1/2 x 12-1/2 inch square or a 6-1/2 x 6-1/2 inch square to match the unfinished size of your Churn Dash quilt block

 - Add 1/2 inch to desired snowball tip dimensions to accommodate seam allowances.
 Cut four squares equal to the result:

 - cut (4) 2-1/2-inch squares for the 12-inch block

 - cut (4) 1-1/2-inch squares for the 6-inch block

 - Use the quick snowball corners method to sew a small square to each corner the large square.
 Trim and press--the snowball quilt block is complete.